Slash And Estranged Wife, Perla Ferrar, Continue Fight Over Divorce Details

 Rock guitarist Slash is really pushing hard to finalize his divorce from estranged wife Perla Ferrar.
 However, she believes certain details still need ironing out — and won’t sign the papers until her demands are met.

-The Guns N’ Roses star married Ferrar in Hawaii on October 15, 2001, and they had two handsome boys together, 16-year-old London and 14-year-old Cash.
-However, the couple’s relationship was rather tumultuous towards the end.
+The Guns N’ Roses star married Ferrar in Hawaii on October 15, 2001, and they had two boys together, 16-year-old London and 14-year-old Cash.
+However, the couple’s relationship was rather tumultuous toward the end.

 Slash, born Saul Hudson, initially filed for divorce in August of 2010, citing irreconcilable differences, but he got back together with Ferrar a few short months later.
 In December of 2014, the musician filed for divorce for the second and final time.
 Almost four years have gone by now and they are still not officially divorced.

-In June, Inquisitr reported that Slash agreed to some of 43-year-old Ferrar’s new-at-the-time terms, but in brand-new legal documents obtained by TMZ, Slash responded to several earlier claims made by Ferrar.
+In June, the Inquisitr reported that Slash agreed to some of 43-year-old Ferrar’s new-at-the-time terms, but in brand-new legal documents obtained by TMZ, Slash responded to several earlier claims made by Ferrar.

 Her main concern, as with most celebrity divorces, is money.
-She believes that he is hiding cash from her, but he allegedly stated that he gets dough from multiple sources, including earnings from projects that were around long before they tied the knot.
+She believes that he is hiding cash from her, but he allegedly stated that he gets paid from multiple sources, including earnings from projects that were around long before they tied the knot.

 How Slash and Ferrar communicate is another aspect of their divorce that Slash wants to settle, noted TMZ.
-He claims that she previously agreed to communicate via a program where they do not have to talk directly to one another, and that she now wants to be able to telephone him whenever she has a custody concern.
+He claims that she previously agreed to communicate via a program where they do not have to talk directly to one another, and that she now wants to be able to call him whenever she has a custody concern.

 TMZ also said that, in the court papers, the curly-haired artist explained that his soon-to-be ex-wife asked him to buy son London, the drummer for the band Classless Act, a third kit, which he did.
 She then went out and bought the teen a fourth drum set, and is now asking Slash to reimburse her for it.